How often a cesspool needs emptying in Kent, what changes the interval, the warning signs it is filling and what happens on the day we come out.

 Signs Your Cesspool Needs Emptying

-There are several warning signs that a cesspool in Kent may be close to full.
+There are several warning signs that a cesspool in Kent may be close to full, and they are the first thing we ask about when someone rings us about cesspool services across Kent.
 Slow draining sinks or toilets are often the first indicator.
 Gurgling noises from pipework suggest air is being forced back through the system.
 Strong smells around drain covers or the tank area usually mean waste levels are high.
 Outside, damp ground or unusually green grass above the cesspool can indicate rising levels.
 Any of these signs mean emptying should be arranged as soon as possible.

 Legal and Environmental Responsibilities

 Although cesspools do not discharge wastewater, they are still regulated to protect the environment.
-The Environment Agency expects cesspools to remain sealed, watertight, and emptied regularly by a licensed waste carrier.
+The Environment Agency expects cesspools to remain sealed, watertight, and emptied regularly by a registered waste carrier.
 Homeowners are responsible for ensuring their system does not overflow or cause pollution.
-Keeping records of emptying visits helps demonstrate responsible management and compliance with environmental expectations set out in the General Binding Rules.
+Keeping the waste transfer note from every emptying visit records who took the waste and where it was bound, and you can ask to see the carrier's certificate at any time.
+The General Binding Rules govern septic tanks and treatment plants that discharge to ground, so they do not apply to a sealed cesspool.

 Preventative Steps Between Emptying Visits